-UConn students are responsible under the Student Code, Appendix A on Academic Integrity, for acknowledging the research and ideas of others, knowing what plagiarism is, and creating accurate bibliographies or “works cited” lists.
-Whenever you use the quotes or thoughts of others in your own papers, you must indicate where you found them.
+UConn students are responsible under the Student Code, Appendix A on Academic Integrity, for acknowledging the research and ideas of others, knowing what plagiarism is, and creating accurate bibliographies Whenever you use the quotes or the ideas of others, you must indicate where you found them.
 Each citation should include enough information so that the reader can easily track down the material.

 What is a citation?
-Citations are what you find in bibliographies.
-It will provide your reader with the information needed to identify your source.
-A citation of a book generally includes: author(s), title, publisher, date.
-A citation of an article generally includes: author(s), article title, magazine title, volume, pages, and date.
+Citations/references are part of a research paper and noted in bibliographies.
+They provide your reader with the information needed to identify your source.
+A book citation will generally include: author(s), title, publisher information, pages, and publication date.
+A citation for an article generally includes: author(s), article title, publication title, volume, pages, and date.
 Citations for web documents and articles from databases also include a URL and the date the information was accessed.

 How do I cite?
-Detailed instructions and examples of how to do citations and bibliographies for papers are found in style manuals.
-You will also need to learn how to paraphrase and summarize so that you avoid plagiarizing.
-Often, citing is a two-step process.
+Citing is a two-step process.
 First you’ll quote, paraphrase, summarize, or refer to information from a particular source and then you’ll direct the reader to the exact title listed in your bibliography.

 - newspaper articles or magazine articles

 - books or book chapters

 - web sites and web pages

 What is plagiarism?
 The most basic definition is copying text and using it without giving credit to the author.
 Many times, plagiarism issues come up because of lack of experience in researching a topic, writing a paper, and creating incorrect bibliographies.
 The most common plagiarism cases include:

 - copying someone else’s words from print or web sites without citing the sources